-Alliance Française Paris is in Montparnasse, a Left Bank neighborhood rich in literary and artistic history I had explored and fallen in love with on a previous visit to Paris.
-I had never stayed on the Left Bank and thought getting an apartment there for the duration of my class would be a great way to get to know the area.
+Personally, I prefer the privacy and independence of my own Airbnb apartment.
+Alliance Française Paris is in Montparnasse, a Left Bank neighborhood rich in literary and artistic history I had fallen in love with on a previous visit to Paris.
+I had never stayed on the Left Bank and thought living there for five weeks would be a great way to get to know the area.

 Renting a suitable apartment on Airbnb in such a desirable Parisian neighborhood turned out to be competitive.
 My top two choices turned me down because they wanted a tenant staying longer than five weeks.
-I was reserving four and a half months in advance, but six months or more would have been even better.
+I reserved four and a half months in advance, but six months or more might have been even better.

 I searched on Airbnb using the following criteria:

 - Washing machine.
 Not a fan of laundromats.
 Note that European apartments rarely have dryers, but rather drying racks or clotheslines.

 - Bedroom (and preferably the whole apartment) faces a courtyard.
 Parisian apartments can be amazingly quiet if they face onto the interior courtyard of a building.
 I’m noise-sensitive and need a peaceful haven to study and sleep.

 - Walking distance of the school.
 A lengthy morning commute standing on the crammed metro is not my idea of fun.